fopelite/VerilogGuides/windows-scoop.md

 [`Verilog-HDL/SystemVerilog/Bluespec SystemVerilog`](https://marketplace.visualstudio.com/items?itemName=mshr-h.VerilogHDL).
 Open the sidebar, search for it and install it.

-Now you can easily edit highlighted `.sv` files.
+Using the extension you can easily edit highlighted `.sv` files.